Rahulhimself/Covid19-Analysis/README.md

 Run the cells in the notebook sequentially to perform the analysis, visualization, and predictions.

 Contributing
 Feel free to contribute to this project.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements.

-License
-This project is licensed under the MIT License.